 The Staging environment provides a near-production environment to test your site.
 This environment includes all services used in the Production environment—including Fastly CDN, New Relic APM, Blackfire Profiler, and search—and shares the same dedicated IaaS hardware as the Production environment.

 You cannot create a branch from the Staging environment branch.
 You must push code changes from the Integration environment branch to the Staging environment branch.

 The Production environment runs your public-facing Magento single and multi-site storefronts.
-This environment runs on dedicated IaaS hardware featuring triple-redundant, high-availability nodes for continuous access and failover protection for your customers.
+This environment runs on dedicated IaaS hardware featuring redundant, high-availability nodes for continuous access and failover protection for your customers.

 You cannot create a branch from the Production environment branch.
 You must push code changes from the Staging environment branch to the Production environment branch.

-Rather than running a traditional, active-passive master or a master-slave setup, Magento Commerce (Cloud) runs a triple-redundant architecture where all three instances accept reads and writes.
+Rather than running a traditional, active-passive master or a master-slave setup, Magento Commerce Cloud runs a redundant architecture where all three instances accept reads and writes.
 This architecture offers zero downtime when scaling and provides guaranteed transactional integrity.